nguy/artview/README.md

 Jonathan Helmus

+##Disclaimer
-NOTE:: This is open source software and contributions are very welcome!
+This is open source software and contributions are very welcome!
 This is not a primary project for any of the contributors, so please be patient if you have questions/suggestions.
 In addition it needs to be stated that no responsibility is taken by the authors for any adverse effects.